MU-123/hr-analytics-project/README.md

 HOW TO RUN THE PROJECT:
 Firstly we need MySQL Workbench installed in system

 Connect to localhost and then import the files that are in sql format to see the data.
-See the figure below and then check for the table.

-Screenshot (105)

-Note: Validation for results (insights) drawn can be done by simple queries from MySql workbench too.

-Screenshot (104)

-After that you'll have the data in your database. then we can connect with tableau providing the id passward and proceed ahead.

-Final step : once you tableau is connected to MySQL just open the tableu file to see the dashboards.

-DASHBOARDS CREATED : Total 5 dashboards were created Screenshot (106)

-Screenshot (107)

-Screenshot (108)

-Screenshot (109)

-Screenshot (110)